Kunstmaan/KunstmaanAdminBundle/Resources/doc/SetupAnalyticsDashboard.md

 *First time collecting the data*

-On the next page, you’ll be asked to select the website you want to track.
-After you’ve saved this, the dashboard will be loaded.
+On the next page, you’ll be asked to select the website you want to track and which profile on the next one.
+Note that loading all the available websites can take a while, so just be patient when "stuck" on the previous screen, it will load after a while.
+After you’ve saved these settings, the dashboard will be loaded.
 However, it still has no data in it.
+Just press the button in the top right corner to update you data.

-You can load the data for the first time from the console with the command
+You can also load the data from the console with the command
     `app/console kuma:ga:update`
 You can always update the data yourself this way, but it’s easier to configure a cronjob to do this every 30 minutes, or another interval.